U.S. Department of Energy, Office of Environment, Health, Safety & Security

 Bioassay Measurements

-• Three sites—Hanford Site, Savannah River Site, and Office of River Protection (ORP)—accounted for 72 percent of the “In Vivo” measurements.
+• Three sites—Hanford Site, Office of River Protection (ORP), and Savannah River Site—accounted for 67 percent of the “In Vivo” measurements.

-• Seventy-seven percent of the “Urinalysis” measurements in CY 2022 were performed at four sites: Y-12, LANL, Savannah River Site, and Hanford Site.
+• Sixty-five percent of the “Urinalysis” measurements in CY 2023 were performed at four sites: LANL, Savannah River Site, Hanford Site, and Paducah Gaseous Diffusion Plant.

-• Y-12 performed the largest number of bioassay and air sampling measurements combined, comprising 30 percent of the total measurements taken.
+• LANL performed the largest number of bioassay and air sampling measurements combined, comprising 20 percent of the total measurements taken.

 Note: The numbers shown are based on the number of measurements taken and not the number of individuals monitored.
 The measurements reported as “In Vivo” include direct measurements of the radioactive material in the body of the monitored person.
 Examples of “In Vivo” measurements include whole body counts and lung or thyroid counts.